Nick Yorke: Pittsburgh Pirates

 On July 29, 2024, the Red Sox traded Yorke to the Pittsburgh Pirates in exchange for pitcher Quinn Priester.
 He appeared in 40 games for the Triple-A Indianapolis Indians, slashing .355/.431/.507 with two home runs, 26 runs batted in (RBI), and seven stolen bases.

 On September 16, the Pirates selected Yorke’s contract, adding him to the 40-man roster and promoting him to the major leagues for the first time.
 He made his debut that day, starting at second base and going 0-for-3.
 In 11 appearances during his rookie season, Yorke batted .216/.286/.378 with two home runs, five RBI, and two stolen bases.

 Yorke was optioned to Triple-A Indianapolis to begin the 2025 season.

 Personal

 Yorke's brothers, Zach and Joe, also play baseball.
-Zach is a first baseman for the Grand Canyon Antelopes, while Joe played collegiately for the Boise State Broncos and the Cal Poly Mustangs.
+Zach is a first baseman for the LSU Tigers, and formerly served in the same role for the Grand Canyon Antelopes, while Joe played collegiately for the Boise State Broncos and the Cal Poly Mustangs.